grepmusic/url_proxy_for_google/README.md

 Requirements:

-  server must not be in China, better with fast network speed between google.com server or China
+  server must not be in China, it is better with fast network speed between google.com server or China

   php and nginx must be installed